promethivm-labs/Summa-Generativarum/Autogenerative Neural Network/README_ANN.md

 A universal, substrate-neutral detection and metabolic processing mechanism for violations of the 79 Transcendental Conditions across any coherent domain, implemented as an autogenerative neural network framework.

+**Prerequisite — Read the AGNN Paper**

+**[AGNN PAPER.md](./AGNN%20PAPER.md)- Please read the AGNN Paper before the system documentation.**

+Why read it:
+- Provides the theoretical foundations and key design principles behind the Autogenerative Neural Network.
+- Describes core algorithms (detection, metabolic cycle, bloom operators) and evaluation results that the implementation follows.
+- Clarifies notation and assumptions used throughout this repository, reducing ambiguity when reading the code and docs.

+If you have already read the paper, proceed to the sections below for implementation details and examples.

 ## Table of Contents

 - [Overview](#overview)